MWSPA Patrol Policy Manual

 Worksafe-Occupational First Aid Level 3

-CPR level C or CPR for Health Care Providers (HCP), renewed annually
+CPR for Health Care Providers (HCP), renewed annually

 Equivalency courses accepted by MWSPA that meet a minimum of 80 hours of classroom curriculum include: